 Marco Polo, in 1271 A.D., is believed to have visited the Asiatic mines that produced the lapis lazuli (Diamonds, Pearls and Precious Stones, page 92).

-The second row, middle stone in the priest's breastplate is likely not a sapphire for the reasons stated above.
+The second row, middle stone in the priest's breastplate in the Bible is likely not a sapphire for the reasons stated above.
 However, a true sapphire was likely used to adorn Lucifer since God himself decorated him.
 Additionally, since the Eternal will create the New Jerusalem, which will come down from heaven, like a bride (Revelation 21:2), there is little doubt that he will use sapphires for one of its foundations.

 Lapis Lazuli Folklore